YuBangZheng/yubangzheng.github.io/pages/1_homepage.md

 ### Awards and Honors

+*  First Prize of Outstanding Paper of the Second Sichuan-Chongqing Science and Technology Conference, Sichuan and Chongqing Associations for Science and Technology, 2021
 *  Academic Rookie, UESTC, 2021
 *  National Scholarship for Ph.
 D. student, UESTC, 2020
 *  Academic Scholarship, UESTC, 2020